jelmerp/nf_ontreadprep/README.md

   --pyco_minlen     <int>   Min. read length in bp for PycoQC to consider a read 'passed'.  [default: 1000]
                               - NOTE: PycoQC is run twice: with and without this threshold.

+OPTIONS TO SKIP PARTS OF THE WORKFLOW:
+  --skip_porechop           Don't run Porechop to remove adapters

-UTILITY OPTIONS
+UTILITY OPTIONS:
   --help                    Print this help message and exit --version                 Print the workflow version and exit
 ```

 ## Shell wrapper script